celineguler/myblog/_posts/2023-07-31-pharma-bro.md

 ![thebigshort](/myblog/images/christian.jpg)

 Actually let me tell you more on shorting cause I have a joyful pride with knowing what [it is][shorting].
 The basic logic of shorting is the need to evaluate your ability to read the graph backwards and turning your prediction that a security will lose value into cash.
 Shkreli keeps pointing out the [importance of shorting][shkreli] even though he doesn't favor Michael Burry as an investor.
-Here's an [article][yahoo] on Yahoo Finance ranking the best short sellers of all time.
+Also here's an [article][yahoo] on Yahoo Finance ranking the best short sellers of all time -- which I can't tell if it makes shorting less important since Shkreli can rank 100 better investors than Burry, where Burry blavingly represents shorting.